sebastien-guerrache/doom_zynq7000/Zybo-Z7-SW_files/README.md

 ## Create Vitis Classic Software Project for Zybo-Z7

+> **Note:**
+> Please refer to the ReadMe.md in the doomgeneric directory to be fully prepared for the following actions

 Follow the steps below to set up your Vitis Classic project:

 ## Step 1: Open Vitis Classic